darkwasthenight/python-webhook-2-n8n/README.md

 # python-webhook-2-n8n
-setting up translation webhook as a conceptual study for project https://www.skateshop24.de
+setting up translation webhook as a conceptual study for project [online Skateshop](https://www.skateshop24.de) with focus on [Skateboards for Kids](https://www.skateshop24.de/skateboards/kinder-skateboards/) as main ref.